 Now: They might still be out to kidnap you, but now it’s just intimidating to speak to a random person when you are either calling customer service or just engaging in small talk with your neighbor.
 Even though you are one of them, interacting with strangers is still not the most pleasant feeling.

-As we become adult our fears definitely change.
+As we become adults our fears definitely change.
 Some of them make a comeback, while others develop into something completely different.
 All I can say it, adulting is hard and the fears that we had as children now seem like a piece of cake to handle (except the fear of the dark, which I’m still not over especially after watching IT).